Made to order. Allow 2 weeks for delivery.

 With a few alterations, this hand carved wooden artwork from 1898, became the "saddle" for the time traveler as he ventured into the distant future to save the Eloy.

-After a two year search, I discovered one of these very rare antiques in a shop in Sacramento, California.
-It is, by oral tradition, original to the Rockefeller estate which, by chance, is one mile from my home in upstate New York!
-This chair in now the "saddle" in the Time Machine offered on this site.
+After a two year search for such chair, I discovered one of these very rare antiques in a shop in Sacramento, California.
+It's backstory is that it was original to the Rockefeller estate which, by chance, is one mile from my home in upstate New York!
+This chair in now the "saddle" in my Time Machine recreatation.

 This bookend is a resin casting of the chair's beautiful hand carved figurative armrest.
 It is faux finished by hand to compliment it's base of solid oak.